 df_unique_all <- df[!(duplicated(df) | duplicated(df, fromLast = TRUE)), ]

-As the name suggests, the unique() function keeps only unique rows and removes all the duplicate rows of the Data Frame.
+As the name suggests, the unique() function retains only unique rows and removes all duplicate rows from the Data Frame.

 df <- data.frame(